 vi.
 Conclusion on CPCN for CT Project.
 Ind.
 Code § 8-1-8.5-5(d) requires us to "consider and approve, in whole or in part, or disapprove a utility specific proposal . . . jointly with an application for a certificate under this chapter [but] solely for the purpose of acting upon the pending certificate for the construction, purchase, or lease of a facility for the generation of electricity."
-Based upon the evidence of record, the Commission finds that NIPSCO has not met the requirements of Ind.
+Based upon the evidence of record, the Commission finds that NIPSCO has met the requirements of Ind.
 Code ch.
-8-1-8.5 and that the public convenience and necessity does not require construction of the CT Project.
-Without determining whether we would have legal authority to approve a different configuration of combustion turbines as suggested by witness Becker (succeeding Sears), we note that that a configuration with only industrial frame turbines would also fail to satisfy the statutory standards under Chapter 8.5, considering our grave concerns with NIPSCO's procurement practices and construction management plan.
-Therefore, we grantdeny NIPSCO's request for a CPCN for its CT Project, subject to the findings and conditions of this order.
+8-1-8.5 and that the public convenience and necessity require construction of the CT Project.
+Therefore, we grant NIPSCO's request for a CPCN for its CT Project, subject to the findings and conditions of this order.